Skip to content

 I am a play therapist, a primary school teacher and a parent.
 This blog post has been written based on my experiences in each of these roles.

-Changes can be unsettling.
-The ground can feel insecure under our feet.
+Changes can be unsettling; they can make the ground feel insecure under our feet.
 Changes out of our control can make us feel like we are being ‘done to’.
 When we feel ‘done to’, we can hold on tight to things that make us feel safe.
 We might see children becoming upset when the day's snack isn’t what they expected, or when a game with their friends isn’t going the way they want.
-When events like these are things children can’t cope with, they are a call for help.
-A shout for our understanding and empathy.
+When children are struggling to cope they often exhibit behaviour changes, these behaviours are a call for help.
+A request for our understanding and empathy.
 Ask yourself what is beneath the behaviour:

 Separate the child from the behaviour